-For the most current university program and transfer information, please see the Academic Advising homepage at www.rdc.ab.ca/academic_advising.
-Click on Planning Guides.
+For the most current university program and transfer information, please see the Academic Advising homepage.
+Click on Academic Planning Guides.

 Bachelor of Commerce programs prepare you for a wide range of professional and/ or management level careers in business or the public sector.
 Bachelor of Commerce graduates are tomorrow's leaders in the world of business and government.